speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 #### Pro

 - Simple and powerful.
 Lets user run `rhubarb -o output.txt my-recording.wav` from command line.
 This generates an output file from a .wav or .ogg file.
 - Output is in `.txt`, `.tsv`, `.xml` or `.json` format
 - MIT License

 #### Con

 - This library only handles animation mapping timestamps, another library will be required to generate an actual animation
-- Library only handles lip syncing.
-Animated facial expresions are not included.
+- Library only handles lip-syncing.
+Animated facial expressions are not included.

 *More to be added WIP*